How Full Fat Things provided World Animal Protection with a Drupal 9 upgrade and supported internal teams to work more seamlessly with their strategy.

 We were a resource they could flex up and down depending on the schedule.
 You can’t do this with an in-house team.

-As a Platinum level Drupal Certified Partner, we also provided a level of expertise it would be difficult to justify having in-house.
+As a Diamond level Drupal Certified Partner, we also provided a level of expertise it would be difficult to justify having in-house.

-We also have a product roadmap we work on with them.
-There are regular meetings where we look at the big picture.
-We collaborate to make sure the direction of travel is right and we make best use of resources.
+We developed a product roadmap and engaged in regular meetings to look at the big picture.
+We collaborates to make sure the direction of travel is right and we make best use of resources.

-We each bring valuable expertise to the table.
-Together, we make sure the charity’s websites are working as hard as they can.
-It’s helping World Animal Protection move the world to protect animals.
+We each brought valuable expertise to the table.
+Together, we made sure the charity’s websites worked as hard as they can.
+It’s helped World Animal Protection move the world to protect animals.